modina-eu/Temporal-Spaces/Mouvement recording and analysis.md

 Finally, if /P(1,2,3)Check is greater than 1, the system considers that a person has been detected.

-To use this executable to control lights, you can use chataigne, created by https://github.com/benkuper here's the link to download it. https://benjamin.kuperberg.fr/chataigne/en "Chataigne is a free, open-source software made with one goal in mind: create a common tool for artists, technicians and developers who wish to use technology and synchronize software for shows, interactive installations or prototyping."
+For exemple to use this executable to control lights, you can use chataigne, created by https://github.com/benkuper here's the link to download it. https://benjamin.kuperberg.fr/chataigne/en "Chataigne is a free, open-source software made with one goal in mind: create a common tool for artists, technicians and developers who wish to use technology and synchronize software for shows, interactive installations or prototyping."